-- (a) Develop software applications in accordance with PCI DSS and based on industry-recognized leading practices; 73 - (b) Incorporate cybersecurity throughout the software development lifecycle; 74 - (c) Remove custom application accounts, user IDs, and passwords before applications become active or are released to customers; 75 and - (d) Review custom code prior to release to production or customers in order to identify any potential coding vulnerability (using either manual or automated process) to include at least the following: 74
+- (a) Develop software applications in accordance with PCI DSS and based on industry-recognized leading practices; 74 - (b) Incorporate cybersecurity throughout the software development lifecycle; 75 - (c) Remove custom application accounts, user IDs, and passwords before applications become active or are released to customers; 76 and - (d) Review custom code prior to release to production or customers in order to identify any potential coding vulnerability (using either manual or automated process) to include at least the following: 77

-74 National Vulnerability Database (NVD) Common Vulnerability Scoring System (CVSS) http://nvd.nist.gov/cvss.cfm
+72 National Vulnerability Database (NVD) Common Vulnerability Scoring System (CVSS) http://nvd.nist.gov/cvss.cfm

-- Code changes must be reviewed by individuals other than the originating code author, and by individuals knowledgeable about code review techniques and secure coding practices; - 2.
+- 1. Code changes must be reviewed by individuals other than the originating code author, and by individuals knowledgeable about code review techniques and secure coding practices; - 2.
 Code reviews must ensure code is developed according to secure coding guidelines; - 3.
-Appropriate corrections must be implemented prior to release; and - 4.-Code-review results must be reviewed and approved by management prior to release.
+Appropriate corrections must be implemented prior to release; and - 4.
+Code-review results must be reviewed and approved by management prior to release.

-Supplemental Guidance: Secure coding guidelines are based on the Open Web Application Security Project (OWASP) guide.72
+Supplemental Guidance: Secure coding guidelines are based on the Open Web Application Security Project (OWASP) guide.
+78

 Procedures: The City does not develop in-house applications that deal with cardholder data.
-The City staff that do application development do annual training that meets these requirements.